jamal-uddin5823/Agent-Mark/README.md

 * **VS Code** : Vs code is used to write the code which is a simple but powerful IDE
 * **Git/Github** : Using git to store the code online and work in a collective manner.

-## Limitations :

-* Jump and sliding animation can lag sometimes which is a discomfort for the user.
-* Since the code is written using **SDL2** and **C++**, no extra features outside these libraries can be used.
-* The game is made to run on **Ubuntu 22.04**.

-## Future Plan :

-**Agent Mark** is a running game with an enemy chasing behind and also many obstacles ahead.
-The plan is to add extra features and develop the graphic system and also to advance the difficulty level .
-The game is made to run on **Ubuntu 22.04** , which can also be done to run on any OS such as **Windows/IOS** etc.

 ## Conclusions :